-Maple Cinnamon Acorn Squash recipe comes from the cookbook by Half Baked Harvest, Super Simple.
-This recipe screams fall to me so I wanted to share it with you!
+The Maple Cinnamon Acorn Squash recipe comes from the cookbook by Half Baked Harvest, Super Simple.
+This recipe is the perfect fall or winter side dish to me so I wanted to share it with you!

-One of my favorite fall vegetables to cook with these days is acorn squash.
+One of my favorite fall vegetables to cook these days is acorn squash.
+I like it even better than spaghetti squash.
 I first discovered this delectable veggie on one of my trips to Georgetown, Kentucky where I ate at the Feed Feed restaurant.

-The thing about acorn squash or any winter squash for that matter is that the flavors are so versatile and they are the perfect ingredient to work with.
+The thing about acorn squash or any winter squash is that the flavors are so versatile and the perfect ingredient to work with.
+They have a natural sweetness that adds to the dish.

-You can add them to desserts as well as savory dishes like soups, stews, and salads.
+You can add them to desserts and savory dishes like soups, stews, and salads.

 How to Make Maple Cinnamon Acorn Squash

-Normally when I make an acorn squash, I just put Parmesan Cheese on top and roast it in the oven until crispy on one side.
+Normally when I make an acorn squash, create squash slices, add Parmesan Cheese on top, and roast it in the oven on a parchment paper-lined baking sheet with olive oil until crispy on one side.
 You can find my Parmesan Roasted Acorn squash recipe here.

-The hardest thing about this recipe is cutting the squash in half.
-Once you cut the squash in half, just clean the pulp and seeds out like you would a pumpkin.
+The hardest thing about this recipe is cutting the squash in half on a cutting board with a sharp knife.
+Once you cut the squash in half, just clean the pulp and seeds out of the squash halves like you would a pumpkin.

 Looking for More Delicious Side Dish Recipes?
 Check this out